ioannisam/embedded-systems/README.md

 - Computes Pearson correlation coefficients to identify patterns between cryptocurrencies
 - Runs on Raspberry Pi using C with libwebsockets for efficient, long-term operation

-The implementation focuses on minimizing processing delays and maintaining accuracy over extended runtime periods, making it suitable for continuous market analysis and potential trading strategy development.
+The implementation focuses on minimizing processing delays and maintaining connection and accuracy over extended runtime periods, making it suitable for continuous market analysis and potential trading strategy development.

 ## Building